TalTech-HPC-Centre/taltech-hpc-docs/docs/software/nwchem.md

 Total times  cpu:       56.9s     wall:       57.2s
 ```

-If job was not terminated normally, it can be restarted.
-However, to do this, calculations must be done in the `$HOME` catalog, and not in `$SCRATCH` directory.
+If the job was not terminated normally, it can be restarted.
+However, to do this, calculations must be done in the `$HOME` catalog, and not in the `$SCRATCH` directory.

-To restart calculation just change `start` command to `restart` in initial input file and run slurm script again.
+To restart the calculation, just change the `start` command to `restart` in the initial input file and run the slurm script again.

-**NB!** _We recommend to change the restart output file name so it was possible to compare progress in the end of calculations._
+**NB!** _We recommend changing the restart output file name so it is possible to compare progress at the end of calculations._

 ### Memory

-At the beginning of the NWChem input file the amount of memory requested for the entire job must be specified.
-If amount of memory requested is insufficient, the job can crash.
+At the beginning of the NWChem input file, the amount of memory requested for the entire job must be specified.
+If the amount of memory requested is insufficient, the job can crash.
 Memory usage in NWChem is controlled by the `memory total` keywords.

 ```bash
 memory total 3000 mb
 ```

 There is no golden rule for memory requests, since they are basis set and calculation type dependent.
 Usually, 1-5 GB per 1 CPU is sufficient.
 Data from a `slurm-JOBID.stat` file can be useful to determine the amount of memory required for a computation.
-In `slurm-JOBID.stat` file the efficiency of memory utilization is shown.
+In the `slurm-JOBID.stat` file, the efficiency of memory utilization is shown.

 Bad example: